Entanglement and scattering in quantum electrodynamics: S-matrix information from an entangled spectator particle: Introduction

-An interesting question is whether one can prepare correlated initial states in such a way that the differential cross section can be affected.
-It is well known for instance that $\gamma \gamma$ direct scattering, which is realized at one loop order through the exchange of virtual electron-positron pairs in QED, has a very tiny cross-section ($\approx 10^{-24} \, \text{m}^2$ for $\lambda= 30$pm \cite{INADA}).
-In \cite{RATZELQED}, the authors related the differential cross section of photon-photon scattering is a function of the degree of polarization entanglement of the two-photon state.
-For a certain scattering angle, the scattering becomes stronger (weaker) for the symmetric (antisymmetric) Bell state than for a factorized initial state for photons (see also \cite{RATZELQG}).
-Correlation functions can also be established in scattering experiments such as the M\o ller scattering through the explicit evaluation of the final state density matrix.
-In \cite{CABAN1},\cite{CABAN2} relativistic spin correlations for initially polarized beam scattered off polarized and unpolarized targets were calculated showing that the Clauser-Horne-Shimony-Holt (CHSH) inequality can be violated for relativistic energies when both scattering electrons are highly polarized in some specific directions.
+Many contributions have appeared to study quantum entanglement in spin and momentum degrees of freedom as a result of particle collisions in both non-relavistic \cite{FEDER, GHANBARI, HARSHMAN4, HARSHMAN1, HARSHMAN2, HARSHMAN3, HARSHMAN5, LAMATALEON, KOUZAKOV} and relativistic formulations \cite{PACHOS, MISHIMA, LAMATASOLANO, WANG, BUSCEMI} or involving other internal symmetries \cite{102001, 168581, 2150205}.
+The effects of initial state quantum correlations on the cross-section was considered in Refs. \cite{SEKI1, SEKI2, SEKI3, Faleiro}.
+In Ref. \cite{FAN1}, the authors use a QED inelastic scattering to show that the variation of entanglement entropy between a pair $e^+e^-$ in the initial state and final state composed of a pair $\mu^+\mu^-$ is proportional to the total cross section.
+The same scattering process was used in \cite{FAN2} to study the change of entanglement entropy as seen from different Lorentz observers.
+Because such a quantity is proportional to the cross-section, it was explicitly verified through appropriate Wigner rotations that it is Lorentz invariant whilst the correlations involving only spin degrees of freedoms is not.
+Bell's inequality violation in QED was verified in the process $2\gamma\rightarrow e^+e^-$ \cite{YONGRAM} and its experimental measurement was contemplated.
+Along the same lines, it has been shown that the initial state quantum correlations may have a direct effect on the cross section.
+For instance, the $\gamma \gamma$ QED scattering realized at one loop order through the exchange of virtual electron-positron pairs is known to have a tiny cross-section ($\approx 10^{-24} \, \text{m}^2$ for $\lambda= 30$pm \cite{INADA}).
+In \cite{RATZELQED}, the authors related the differential cross section of photon-photon scattering to the degree of polarization entanglement of the two-photon initial state.
+As a function of the scattering angle, the scattering becomes stronger (weaker) for the symmetric (antisymmetric) Bell state than for a factorized initial state for photons (see also \cite{RATZELQG}).
+In \cite{CABAN1},\cite{CABAN2} relativistic spin correlations for initially polarized electrons scattered off by polarized and unpolarized targets were calculated showing that the Clauser-Horne-Shimony-Holt (CHSH) inequality can be violated for relativistic energies when both scattering electrons are highly polarized in some specific directions.
 The same system was used in \cite{TSURIKOV} to derive a spin correlation tensor for the two electron state.
-Thereby the authors derives a geometric entanglement measure based on the distance between this tensor calculated for separable and entangled states.